This page is about the class action talcum powder lawsuit. Our attorneys provide the latest news and updates in the talcum powder litigation.

 The Third Circuit Court of Appeals in Philadelphia heard oral arguments late last year from victims’ lawyers challenging the validity of J&J’s bankruptcy.
 As most of you know, J&J created a new corporate entity called LTL Management, transferred all of the talc liabilities to it, and then LTL prompted filed bankruptcy two days later.

-The issue for the 3rd Circuit is whether this was permissible, or whether the bankruptcy spin-off was filed in bad faith and should be dismissed.
+The issue for the 3rd Circuit is whether this was permissible or the bankruptcy spin-off was filed in bad faith and should be dismissed.
 The panel of judges hit J&J’s attorney with many tough questions that led to some hard-to-swallow answers.
 The court expressed concern that allowing this would spark a wave of similar bankruptcy filings by financially solvent companies looking to shed litigation liabilities.

-The larger point, underscored by the U.S. Trustee who is involved because of the bankruptcy, is that this was never the intention of Congress when devising the Bankruptcy Code that companies who are making a profit and doing quite well could spin off a division and put claims of just one type of creditor – talcum powder victims, in this case – into bankruptcy.
+The more significant point, underscored by the U.S. Trustee who is involved because of the bankruptcy, is that this was never the intention of Congress when devising the Bankruptcy Code that companies who are making a profit and doing quite well could spin off a division and put claims of just one type of creditor – talcum powder victims, in this case – into bankruptcy.
 Similarly, some in Congress have criticized J&J’s efforts to “manipulate bankruptcy laws to evade accountability” from juries.

-The Trustee points out that this is not the first Chapter 11 case to use bankruptcy as a sword to keep lawsuits away from juries, it may be the “first to consider directly whether such a strategy is consistent with the provisions and purposes of the Bankruptcy Code.”
+The Trustee points out that this is not the first Chapter 11 case to use bankruptcy as a sword to keep lawsuits away from juries; it may be the “first to consider directly whether such a strategy is consistent with the provisions and purposes of the Bankruptcy Code.”
 Regardless of Texas law, it is not.

 Reading the tea leaves of judges’ questions can be a fool’s errand.
 And, indeed, J&J’s lawyer came prepared for everything the defendants threw at him.
 But it is hard not to have some hope after this hearing.
 Hopefully, we will get a ruling soon to help talc and mass tort victims everywhere.